 Furthermore, retailers can calculate the sales per square foot due to the use of store layout.
 It enables them to change the layout if the desired sales are not achieved.

 Retailers have the option of choosing a straight floor plan, which gives a view of an organized flow and is economical to use.
 Other options are loop plan, angular floor plan, geometric plan, and free-flow plan.

 The floor plan also depends on the thought of retailers behind leading the customers in a clockwise or anti-clockwise direction inside their stores.
 Based on the direction of the movement of customers, retailers decide on the placement of new arrivals versus the usual existing ones.

-In the case of supermarkets, where customers find their entire daily needs products, different shelves must have different categories of products so that customers can see all the brands of a product category in a single shelf that enables quick decision-making.
+In the case of supermarkets, where customers find their entire daily needs products, different shelves must have different categories of products so that customers can see all the brands of a product category on a single shelf that enabling quick decision-making.

 The use of proper signage is essential in supermarket visual merchandising displays since it gives direction to the customers to reach the shelf with the product categories that they are looking for.

 This enables the customers to help themselves when finding a product and not be dependent on a salesperson as this may lead to waiting time, which eventually results in a loss of sales.